-Carl Weimer is currently serving his second term on the Whatcom County Council.
+Carl Weimer is currently serving his third term on the Whatcom County Council.
 His first term began January 2006.
-In 2013, Councilmember Weimer chairs the Council's Natural Resources Committee and is a member of the Council's Finance and Administrative Services Committee.
-In addition, he is appointed to several community boards and committees, including the Shellfish Protection District Advisory Committees for Birch Bay, Drayton Harbor, and Portage Bay, the Developmental Disabilities Board, Marine Resources Committee, and Northwest Clean Air Agency.
+In 2014, Councilmember Weimer is the Chairperson for the County Council and Flood Control Zone District Board of Supervisors and is a member of the Council's Natural Resources Committee.
+In addition, he is appointed to several community boards and committees, including the Lake Whatcom Policy Group, Shellfish Protection District Advisory Committees for Birch Bay, Drayton Harbor, and Portage Bay, the Developmental Disabilities Board, and the Marine Resources Committee.

 Besides his work on the Whatcom County Council, Carl is also the Executive Director of the National Pipeline Safety Trust, which came into being after the 1999 Olympic Pipeline tragedy in Bellingham, Washington.
 He is currently a member of the U.S. Department of Transportation’s Technical Hazardous Liquid Pipeline Safety Standards Committee, the steering committee for DOT’s Pipeline and Informed Planning Alliance and is also a member of the Governor appointed Washington State Citizens Committee on Pipeline Safety.